CONTACTS AT ARTsmart FOR 2019/20

 Charitable donations to ARTsmart help with the cost of running the program, including materials, artist fees and a modest bursary for the Art Room coordinator.

-Apart from charitable donations, supplementary funds are raised at pizza fundraisers during school concerts as well as support from Parent Council generated from the Fall Fair.
+Apart from charitable donations, supplementary funds are raised at pizza fundraisers during school concerts as well as support from Parent Council generated from the annual Fall Fair.

 Your donation helps make visual arts enrichment possible for all Clinton Public School students!